skarred14/draconifors/README.md

     - [x] Experiments with Poseidon hash in Circom with examples
     - [x] Experiments with KimLeeOh Snarkjs implementation with examples
     - [ ] Implements Radish circuits in Circom with Poseidon hash and KimLeeOh protocol
-    - [ ] Creates docker containers for Circom and Snarkjs and architectures Ares
+    - [ ] Creates docker containers for Circom and Snarkjs and architectures draconiforce
         - [x] Docker build process clean-up
         - [x] Run setup and compile as a part of watch process
         - [x] Update readme for adding new circuits